-So, what you can do is to set your priorities straight from the scratch and plan your project thoroughly before deciding the product’s release date.
-You should have a consistent methodology for project planning and execute such as the Agile Project Management methodologies.
+So, what you can do is set your priorities straight from scratch and plan your project thoroughly before deciding on the product’s release date.
+You should have a consistent methodology for project planning and execution, such as the Agile Project Management methodologies.

 For clients who are not familiar with IT outsourcing, lack of communication can be the reason why outsourcing fails.
 This common mistake may happen because what the clients think is apparent can be confusing to the outsourcing company as they do not fully understand what they are supposed to accomplish.

 Failure to communicate can also happen due to cultural differences, language barriers, and time differences, especially if organizations choose to outsource the project offshore.
 And yet, choosing a nearby provider doesn’t guarantee the free flow of information either.
 When both parties do not share necessary information actively with each other, the chance of tiredness, bad morale, and working mistakes are looming.